-Black Ceylon tea, which is the most common form has a mild flavor that is reminiscent of citrus fruits.
-Green Ceylon tea has a more pungent, nutty flavor than black Ceylon tea.
+Black Ceylon tea, which is the most common form has a mild flavour that is reminiscent of citrus fruits.
+Green Ceylon tea has a more pungent, nutty flavour than black Ceylon tea.
 It also has the highest level of antioxidants, since these tea leaves are unfermented.

 Over a period of time, Ceylon tea has become quite popular owing to the host of impressive benefits of Ceylon tea.
 It has the ability to aid in weight loss, protect against chronic illness, boost heart health, increase energy levels, strengthen the immune system, improve the appearance of the skin, moderate diabetic symptoms and prevent kidney stones.

 How is Ceylon Tea cultivated?

 Tea is cultivated in Sri Lanka using the ‘contour planting’ method.
 In the ‘contour planting’ method, the tea bushes are planted in lines along the contours of the land, usually on slopes.
 Over one million people from Sri Lanka are employed in the process of tea cultivation since the cultivation process demands excessive labour.
 The process requires the skilful plucking of two leaves and a bud, which has the flavour and aroma.